If you’re reading this – you probably have an online quiz or two on your site.

 - Fill the frame: Choose images that are less cluttered – on small screens like smartphones, simple images with less complicated compositions stand out much better.

 - Go (creative) common: The good news is that there are a growing number of image libraries with a Creative Commons license (these are generally okay to use in your quizzes).
 We’re big fans of Pexels and Unsplash in particular – all free to use.

 - Pick people: Humans are naturally drawn to photos of people – instead of objects.
 We recommend choosing pictures with people who are looking directly at the camera.

 - Sex sells: Okay, it’s not very highbrow – but this classic advertising saying is true for a reason.
 Catch users’ attention by selecting pictures with attractive people.

 Now that you’ve got your title and image sorted – you’re ready to move on to the ‘meat’ of your quiz… the questions.

-It’s easy to get caught up in writing lots and lots of great questions – we’ve had customer create quizzes with upwards of 40 or 50 questions, only to ask why they weren’t working.
+It’s easy to get caught up in writing lots and lots of great questions – we’ve had customers create quizzes with upwards of 40 or 50 questions, only to ask us why they weren’t working.

 People are busy – and have increasingly short attention spans.

 We’re big fans of the ‘Three Minute Rule’.
 Most folks will take your quiz in between other activities – like waiting for the bus, or during a commercial break.